Cosmological stealths with nonconformal couplings: de Sitter cosmologies

-Note that these equations are not functionally independent, since the second order differential equations $E^{(i)}\,_{(i)}$ can be written in terms of the first order one and its derivative.
-By taking their difference,
+Here, we briefly review vacuum Einstein equations with positive cosmological constant for the FRW universes, which define de Sitter cosmologies, and how they are equivalent to the constraint \eqref{eq:dSConst}.
+The cosmological vacuum Einstein equations are diagonal as the metric

-and comparing this expression with (\ref{eq:Ett}) it is clear that the Einstein equations for the de Sitter cosmology are not functionally independent: de Sitter cosmologies are given by,
+where the index $i$ stands for the spatial components and the parenthesis around it denotes the $i$-th diagonal mixed component and that no summation occurs for this index.
+These equations are not independent, since the second order differential equation resulting from spatial components \eqref{eq:Eii} can be written in terms of the first order Friedmann one \eqref{eq:Ett} and its derivative.
+Concretely, this is clear by taking their difference